Attention layers provably solve single-location regression: Risk of the oracle and of the linear predictors

-Due to the scaling $\lambda \sqrt{L} \to 0$, we obtain that the second term decays to zero, and the oracle predictor therefore implements the conditional expectation of $Y$ given $\mathbb{X}$ and $J_0$.
+Due to the scaling $\lambda \sqrt{L} \to 0$, the second term decays to zero, and the oracle predictor implements the conditional expectation of $Y$ given $\mathbb{X}$ and $J_0$.
 This is the best that we can hope for: the predictor succeeds in inferring the latent variable $J_0$, then gives the best possible prediction of $Y$ given $\mathbb{X}$ and $J_0$.
-We also see here the crucial role played by the nonlinearity $\mathrm{erf}$, whose linear part acts for $j \neq J_0$ and saturating part for $j=J_0$.
-In particular, such a reasoning would not hold if we had simply taken a linear function instead of $\mathrm{erf}$.
+We also see the crucial role played by the nonlinearity of $\mathrm{erf}$, whose linear part acts for $j \neq J_0$ and saturating part for $j=J_0$.
+In particular, the reasoning would not hold for a linear activation.

-\textbf{Linear model.} \quad The asymptotic optimality of our oracle predictor is particularly striking in comparison to the risk of the optimal linear predictor.
+\paragraph{Linear model.} The asymptotic optimality of our oracle predictor is particularly striking in comparison to the risk of the optimal linear predictor.
 More precisely, let